-The PulseBlasterESR-Pro comes with a crystal oscillator mounted at the designated "Clock" header to provide a timing signal for the board.
-If required, it is possible to remove the oscillator that comes standard, and instead drive the PulseBlasterESR-Pro with an external clock signal.
+The PulseBlasterESR-PRO comes with a crystal oscillator mounted on the oscillator socket to provide a timing signal for the board.
+If required, it is possible to remove the oscillator that comes standard, and instead drive the PulseBlasterESR-PRO with an external clock signal.
 The oscillator module can be removed from the board, and an external signal can be input through the header pins.
 Do not attempt to drive a PulseBlaster board with an external clock while an oscillator module is also connected.
 The standard clock oscillator's orientation should be noted - if the clock oscillator is reconnected, it must be inserted in the same orientation or board damage may occur.
 The external clock signal must be a TTL square wave, i.e. a digital signal of no more than 3.3 V. This is the absolute maximum allowable voltage, typically a voltage of 1.5-2 V is sufficient.
 Be aware that the TTL signal must be a positive-only signal, any negative voltage will damage the programmable-logic chip.

-Figure 14: PulseBlaster ESR-PRO clock header.
-Both the bare header socket and the installed clock module are shown above.
+Figure 16: Both the bare header socket and the installed clock module are shown above.
 Please note the proper orientation of the 50 MHz clock.
+Pin 1 of the oscillator socket on the SP49 and SP47 outputs 1.65 V. Pin 1 of the oscillator socket on the SP4B, SP18A, SP19, and SP45 is no connect.

 Please take caution to provide a controlled signal at the correct frequency.
-The PulseBlasterESR-Pro requires a 50 MHz signal.
+The PulseBlasterESR-PRO requires a 50 MHz signal.
 A reliable option for this purpose is the Oven Controlled Clock Oscillator available for purchase.
 This component will provide a precision low ripple signal for all PulseBlaster boards, and ensure that appropriate signal voltages are applied to the board.
 Information on this product can be found in the "Related Products and Accessories" section.

-Figure 15: Example clock signal for SP19.
+Figure 17: Example clock signal for SP19.
 Note that a small degree of voltage ripple is acceptable, so long as the voltage always remains above threshold for logical-high signals and below for logical-low signals.

-NOTE: The PulseBlasterESR-Pro requires a 3.3V TTL input signal.
+NOTE: The PulseBlasterESR-PRO requires a 3.3V TTL input signal.
 A signal that is more than 3.3V or less than 0V will damage the device.